Xcode · Swift · CloudKit · CoreData · Amazon S3 · Firebase · Data API

 UIKit + Apple Frameworks.
 TableViews and CollectionViews with vertical/horizontal scroll, swipe actions, embedded search controllers, re/sort in place, action sheets...

 Scroll hundreds/thousands of record objects with related data, without dropping frames.

-I began experimenting with the FileMaker Data API a few months ago.
-My Art Con app has ~1000 users, and I'm happy to report that so far the Data API has proven itself reliable and responsive.
-Based on that, I'll be looking at other parts of the app to mirgrate to the Data API.
-Earlier versions of the Art Con app required exporting data from FileMaker (.tab) and importing to CloudKit.
-I had the process highly automated, so it wasn't that big of a dea to export/import.
-Maybe 90 seconds, start to finish.
-But it's not really ideal, moving perfectly good data someplace else, just to drive an iOS app.
-Having the Data API means I won't have to do that anymore , certainly not for smaller projects.
+My Art Con app has about 1,200 users, and the Data API has proven itself responsive and reliable.
+Early versions of the Art Con app (pre- Data API) required exporting data from FileMaker (.tab) and importing to CloudKit.
+I had that process highly automated, so it wasn't a huge deal to export/import.
+But it's not really ideal moving perfectly good data someplace else just to drive an iOS app, now is it?
+Having a Data API means I won't have to do that anymore.

-As to constructing the Data API calls in Xcode, I wrote a service class/wrapper to make that easier.
-Feel free to use it in your projects.
+As far as building Data API calls in Xcode, I wrote a service class/wrapper to make that lots easier.
+Feel free to use it in your Swift projects!

 Art Con is available at the App Store (iOS 11+).
 Download it here: https://itunes.apple.com/us/app/art-con/id1174686520